4th Tank Battalion (United States): Insignia

 This coat of arms is derived from designs found in Marine Corps files from at least the 1970s.
 Variations of this design exist, typically substituting the "tank-de-jour" for the original M5 tank.
 In October 1995, this version of the coat of arms (with M5 Stuart tank) received official endorsement from the Battalion Commander, Lt.Col.
 Darryl Stanley, and Executive Officer, Maj.
 Michael Santa Anna, as it best memorialized the history of the battalion.

 (From "U.S. Marine Corps Ground Unit Insignia.")

 Mission

 To provide armored combat power for the 4th Marine Division in the amphibious assault and subsequent operations ashore utilizing maneuver, armor protected firepower and shock effect to close with and destroy the enemy.

-The battalion is also tasked to organize, train, and equip individual Marines and combat ready tank companies to augment and reinforce the active duty component when required to serve as part of the Total Force of the United States.
-4th Tank Battalion is a self-sustaining, autonomous unit capable of performing all the tasks of the regular force.
+The battalion was also tasked to organize, train, and equip individual Marines and combat ready tank companies to augment and reinforce the active duty component when required to serve as part of the Total Force of the United States.
+4th Tank Battalion was a self-sustaining, autonomous unit capable of performing all the tasks of the regular force.